Website Detail Page

 published by the Physics Education Technology Project

-This interactive java simulation allows students to investigate the properties of converging lenses.
+This interactive Flash simulation allows students to investigate the properties of converging lenses.
 The user can change the index of refraction and control the lens curvature to see how light rays are refracted by a lens.
 The focal length of the lens is also adjustable and the lens and object can be moved in two dimensions.
 The simulation is designed to help students understand how an image is formed by a lens and how changes to the lens curvature and radius affect the image appearance.

 This item is part of a large collection of simulations freely available from the Physics Education Technology group at the University of Colorado.
 Also available for free download are inquiry-based lesson plans on Geometric Optics and Power Point presentations to supplement classroom use of the simulation.
 SEE RELATED ITEMS on this page for links to these additional resources.